 People in Need offers:

 • Reimbursement of travel expenses with travel to the country of residence once per every 6 months of completed work, plus R&R benefits according to PIN’s policy;

 • Reimbursement of costs of visas and vaccinations; assistance with visa application procedure;

-• Medical helpdesk and psychological consultation available on line;
+• Free medical helpdesk and psychological consultation available online; travel health insurance.

 How to apply:

 Are you interested in this position?
 Send us your CV and short cover letter in English (no longer than 4 pages).
 Please note only the shortlisted candidates will be contacted.
 Interviews will be conducted on rolling basis and the vacancy will be closed when filled.

 People in Need staff are expected to perform job duties and responsibilities in accordance with People in Need Code of conduct and key policies (available at: www.peopleinneed.cz/policies).